-The Comprehensive Examination serves the two important purposes of a) evaluation of student preparedness for doctoral study and b) continual assessment of program and core courses.
-This examination assesses the student's understanding of the field of engineering and computing education and the major theoretical concepts, applied issues, and means of inquiry for undertaking research in the field.
+The Comprehensive Examination serves the two important purposes of a) evaluation of student preparedness for doctoral study and b) continual assessment of the core courses and the program as a whole.
+This examination assesses a student's understanding of the field of engineering and computing education and the major theoretical concepts, applied issues, and means of inquiry for undertaking research in the field.
 As such it serves as a critical precursor to the dissertation proposal.
-The structure of the examination seeks to 1) incorporate the student's research interests, 2) support their preparation for their proposal development, and 3) provide multiple mediums for sharing knowledge.
+The structure of the examination seeks to 1) incorporate a student's research interests, 2) support their preparation for their proposal development, and 3) provide multiple mediums for sharing knowledge.
 The comprehensive exam includes both written and oral components that must be completed over a five to seven-week period.